 Commission levels and values are

-Internal Exchanges

-What is this?[questions]

 Product Features

 Accounts

 At the launch the available term lengths are 3 years, 5 years, 7 years.
 More were filed but will not be available at the launch.
 Fixed interest rate guaranteed for the full term of the interest rate bucket.
 Will a new contract number be assigned if they renew?